awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-dbcluster-endpoint.md

 # AWS::RDS::DBCluster Endpoint<a name="aws-properties-rds-dbcluster-endpoint"></a>

-Specifies the connection endpoint for the primary instance of the DB cluster\.
+The `Endpoint` return value specifies the connection endpoint for the primary instance of the DB cluster\.

 ## Syntax<a name="aws-properties-rds-dbcluster-endpoint-syntax"></a>